 The Student Council for Exceptional Children, an affiliate of the National Council for Exceptional Children, is open to any student who is interested in special education issues.
 In addition to hosting guest speakers, SCEC sponsors events that can help students become more familiar with special needs children in the education system.
 SCEC teams up with organizations such as Special Olympics, Downs Syndrome Association of Central Texas, Walk Now for Autism, and McBeth Recreation Center for fundraising and social events.
 Meetings are held every other week.

-The Texas Health Promotion Club is a student organization open to all students at the University of Texas at Austin and serves as a platform to unite like-minded individuals under a common goal of health promotion.
-The mission of the Texas Health Promotion Club is to promote the health and wellness of UT students and the surrounding community through scholarship, community service, and spreading health awareness.
+The Texas Health Promotion Club is a student organization open to all students at the University of Texas at Austin.
+Our mission is to promote the health and wellness of UT students and the surrounding community through scholarship, community service, and spreading health awareness.
 We focus on including diverse members of UT students, learning about and addressing issues related to social justice and social determinants of health, and improving health equity among UT students and the surrounding community.
 Membership in the club includes participation in weekly meetings, a semester-long health promotion project, professional development opportunities, and club events throughout the academic year.
-In our meetings, we focus on the activities of the club, have opportunities to participate in volunteer events at UT and throughout the Austin community, and have guest speakers who focus on current diverse health topics and career development.
+In our meetings, we focus on the activities of the club, present opportunities to participate in volunteer events at UT and throughout the Austin community, and host guest speakers who focus on current diverse health topics and career development.
 We also partner with other diverse clubs and organizations on campus on health-related events throughout the year.
-Check us out on Facebook and Instagram!
+Check us out on Facebook!

 UT Urban Teachers